Stone Skipping Black Holes in Ultralight Dark Matter Solitons: A semi-analytic resonance model

 where

 In the weak-damping regime this simplifies to

 If $\omega\gg-\frac{2\Omega_0\mathrm{\Phi}_{1m}\left(r_0\right)}{r_0\mathrm{\Phi}_{1m}^\prime\left(r_0\right)}>0$, the resonance condition becomes

-Because the forcing term $F(t)$ in Eq.~\eqref{eq:Ft} contains two frequencies, $\omega_{1,2}$, the system can resonate at either (or both) of these components, leading to a substantial growth of the deviation from circular motion.
+Because the forcing term $F(t)$ in Eq.~\eqref{eq:Ft} contains two effective frequencies, $\nu_{1,2}$, the system can resonate at either (or both) of these components, leading to a substantial growth of the deviation from circular motion.
 Within this framework, stone skipping can be interpreted as an orbital resonance driven by the dipole modes.
-The model also has the potential to explain why other excitations do not generically produce stone skipping.
-For instance, although radial modes can be strongly excited, their dominant frequencies typically lie outside the range of $\omega$ that satisfies the resonance condition~\eqref{eq:reson2} for generic ULDM--black hole configurations.
+The model also helps explain the results: although radial modes can be strongly excited, their dominant frequencies typically lie outside the range of $\omega$ that satisfies the resonance condition~\eqref{eq:reson2} for the configurations studied here.